 CNA is short for a certified nursing assistant.
 A CNA works closely with patients in a hospital or any medical setting but needs the supervision of an RN to perform her duties.
 They must also possess efficient CNA skills to properly help their patients to recover from their condition.
 These skills are learned from special training, and to get CNA training, you must enroll in an accredited training facility, a learning center, or a college that offers CNA courses.
+It is also worth checking out the timeframe for becoming a CNA.

 Basic Skills to Pass the Test and Do Your CNA Job Well